exa303/lfcs/loggd.md

 `systemd-analyze blame`

-`Since i started woking in this Unit all priorities Reversed, Until i left my life was a Vacuum`
+`Since i started woking in Unit Number all priorities Reversed, Until i left my life was a Vacuum`